Text 'WIN' to 22222

 Graphic that says "protected by good Samaritan laws" | Illinois Good Samaritan Laws

-As a result, many states have enacted “Good Samaritan” laws that in general provide that a person who sees another person in imminent danger, and tries to rescue the injured party, can’t be charged with negligence if the rescue attempt does not go well.
-All 50 states have some type of Good Samaritan statute.
+When urgent medical attention is required, often after a car accident, sometimes untrained individuals find themselves thrust into action.
+If this happens to you, don’t be afraid.
+You will not be held to the same standards as a professional would be.
+These protective statutes are what’s known as “Good Samaritan” laws.
+All 50 states have some type of Good Samaritan Law.
 Some protect only licensed health care providers, while other states protect anyone, licensed or not, who tries to help in an emergency.
 Still others, create an obligation for ordinary citizens to assist proactively under certain circumstances.

 Does Illinois Have Good Samaritan Laws?

-In Illinois, there is no “duty to rescue” another person as a bystander.
-You cannot be held liable for not taking action if you see someone in need of aid, unless you caused the injury.
+Everyone should know, whether they need a car accident lawyer in Chicago or not, that in Illinois, there is no “duty to rescue” another person as a bystander.
+This means you cannot be held liable for NOT taking action if you see someone in need of aid unless you caused the injury.
+This makes sense because sometimes the scene is too dangerous to risk dropping everything you are doing to provide aid.
 You can, however, be liable if you offer aid that goes awry.

 Unlicensed people can be protected by the act depending on what action they are performing.
 A person who provides aid to a choking victim utilizes an AED, or provides instruction to others via phone may have immunity.
 Any person, licensed or not, who is certified in first aid and renders care outside the hospital setting may also claim immunity.
 Illinois courts have analyzed the immunity of the unlicensed Good Samaritan, finding them immune if the care was not provided as part of a comprehensive plan and not in connection with the commercial venture, but rather provided purely as a Good Samaritan.

-If you or someone you know has been aided in a medical emergency and are now being sued for negligence contact us at Harvey Walner to see if you have a case.
+If you or someone you know has been aided in a medical emergency and are now being sued for negligence, going against Illinois Good Samaritan Law, contact Walner, your car accident lawyer in Chicago, for a free case consultation.
+312-800-0000.

 About Harvey L. Walner & Associates

-Our attorneys have over 75 years of combined legal experience in personal injury specializations, including personal injury accidents, worker’s compensation, medical malpractice, and wrongful death cases.
-If you or a loved one should have the misfortune of being in a personal injury accident, and you need a personal injury lawyer, the experienced attorneys at Harvey L. Walner & Associates, Ltd. are here for you.
-Call us today for a free consultation.
+Our Chicago attorneys have over 75 years of combined legal experience in personal injury specializations, including personal injury accidents, worker’s compensation, medical malpractice, and wrongful death cases.
+If you or a loved one should have the misfortune of being in a personal injury accident, and you need a personal injury lawyer, the experienced attorneys at Walner Law are here for you.

 Meet the Author